 For more information email Chris: email@example.com

-Scholarships for all SIM retreats are available for people who need assistance paying the full fee and do not qualify for the concession.
+Scholarships for all SIM retreats are available for people who need assistance paying the full fee.
 Click here for more information.

 About the Teachers